frPropose a project

 The project aims to demonstrate that a community-driven model combined with female-led peer extension can empower female farmers and increase agricultural resilience through the adoption of improved cassava and high-iron bean varieties.
 Initial pilot activities reveal strong community engagement and effective knowledge transfer from lead farmers to their peers.

-In the short term, this model seeks to empower communities by involving them in the election of lead farmers and build capacity through Kenya Agricultural and Livestock Research Institute training programs.
+In the short term, this model seeks to empower communities by involving them in the election of lead farmers and build capacity through Kenya Agriculture and Livestock Research Organization training programs.
 With increased access to and knowledge of drought-resistant cassava and nutrient-rich high-iron beans, female farmers should adopt these crops leading to climate-resilient and sustainable farming practices.

 Longer-term impacts include enhanced household welfare through new income opportunities, as female farmers will have surplus crops to either sell or consume.
 By supporting female farmers in generating income, the project also seeks to increase their household bargaining power, further empowering women in the community.